 - The text of his sentence his own court verdict;

-- 42 judicial rulings of various courts in the Perm, Vladimir and Moscow Regions and the Mordovian ASSR in response to suits brought by Makarenko against the KGB and MVD (brought for ‘under-issue of food’, beating up a prisoner, embezzlement of funds from prisoners’ personal accounts and appropriation of things belonging to them);
+- 42 judicial rulings of various courts (in the Perm, Vladimir and Moscow Regions and the Mordovian ASSR) in response to suits brought by Makarenko against the KGB and MVD: for ‘insufficient issue of food’; beating up a prisoner; embezzlement of funds from prisoners’ personal accounts; and appropriation of things belonging to them;

 - 1,500 postal receipts;